junnan-Wang-wmg/entity_matching/pipeline/README.md

 the data into 3 segments: label=0, label=1, and undetermined.
 The unmatched data (either label=0 or label=1) are extracted into separate files.

-<h2 id="check">Threshold Analysis</h2>
+<h2 id="check">Threshold Analysis with Original Data</h2>

-The final step is to check with the original data.
+The final step is to check with the original data with different thresholds.

 From the last step, the unmatched data input will be evaluated to determine the reasons for the inconsistency between the manual label and the fuzzy matching label.
 The possible reasons could be the incorrect manual annotation, or some